 The Authority is committed to working with agricultural property owners to resolve or mitigate, if possible, acquisitions that result in the division of farmlands.
-Design features include creation of a farmland consolidation program to sell these uneconomic remnant parcels to neighboring landowners (see Section 3.14.5, Avoidance and Minimization Measures, of the Draft Supplemental EIR/EIS) and creation of overcrossings or undercrossings at reasonable intervals to preserve access across the HSR right-of-way (see Mitigation Measure S0-MM#4 in Section 3.12.6 of the Draft Supplemental EIR/EIS).
+Design features include creation of a farmland consolidation program to sell these uneconomic remnant parcels to neighboring landowners (see Section 3.14.5, Avoidance and Minimization Measures of the Draft Supplemental EIR/EIS) and creation of overcrossings or undercrossings at reasonable intervals to preserve access across the HSR right-of-way (see Mitigation Measure S0-MM#4 in Section 3.12.6 of the Draft Supplemental EIR/ EIS).
 Business Impacts

 Project construction would require acquisition and relocation of a number of businesses.
-The Authority would acquire the land of property owners whose land is directly affected by the project, in accordance with the Uniform Act.
+The Authority will acquire the land of property owners whose land is directly affected by the project in accordance with the Uniform Act.
 The Uniform Act establishes minimum standards for treatment and compensation of individuals whose real property is acquired for a federally funded project.
-For more information on the Uniform Act, see Appendix 3.12-A of the Fresno to Bakersfield Section Final EIR/EIS, and see FB-LGA Responses-SO-02: Business Impacts - Construction/Operation Would Create Too Many Impacts on Businesses.
+For more information on the Uniform Act, see Appendix 3.12-A of the Fresno to Bakersfield Section Final EIR/EIS and FB-LGA Responses-SO-02: Business Impacts - Construction/Operation Would Create Too Many Impacts on Businesses.
 The project must also adhere to California Relocation Assistance Act requirements, which are discussed in Appendix 3.12-A of the Final EIR/EIS.
 Information about acquisition, compensation, and relocation assistance is also available on the Authority's website.
-It is anticipated that many of the
+It is anticipated that many of the jobs at these businesses would be relocated rather than lost.
+Section 3.12.4 of the Draft Supplemental EIR/EIS provides information about property acquisition impacts on businesses.